shakacode/react-webpack-rails-tutorial/README.md

 - To start all development processes: `foreman start -f Procfile.dev`
 - To start only all Rails development processes: `foreman start -f Procfile.hot`

-### Experimenting with Hot Reloading: applies to both `Procfile.hot` and `Procfile.express`
-1. With the browser open to any JSX file, such as [client/app/bundles/comments/components/CommentBox/CommentBox.jsx](client/app/bundles/comments/components/CommentBox/CommentBox.jsx) and you can change the JSX code, hit save, and you will see the screen update without refreshing the window.
-This applies to port 3000 and port 4000.
-1. Try changing a `.scss` file, such as a color in [client/app/bundles/comments/components/CommentBox/CommentList/Comment/Comment.scss](client/app/bundles/comments/components/CommentBox/CommentList/Comment/Comment.module.scss).
-You can see port 3000 or 4000 update automatically.
-1. Be sure to take a look at the different Procfiles in this directory, as described below.

 ## Rails Integration
 **We're now using Webpack for all Sass and JavaScript assets so we can do CSS Modules within Rails!**